 The one thing which really sets the Theatre Organ apart from the church organ, apart from all the new voices and sounds, is the use of tremulants which had been dramatically changed and refined, and were used in entirely new ways.
 These broader and smoother tremulants give the Theatre organ its characteristic sound.
 Very simply, turn the tremulants on and you have the sound of the Theatre Organ - turn the tremulants off, and you have a very sophisticated church organ.

 Unfortunately, Robert Hope-Jones had some major disagreements with the Wurlitzer management, which saw him take his own life in 1914, but not before profoundly influencing the development of the theatre organ.
 The Wurlitzer company flourished, and became the largest manufacturer of Theatre Pipe Organs in the world.
 The name Wurlitzer became synonymous with the theatre organ, but they were not the only manufacturers of these mighty instruments.
-Other manufacturers (to mention a few) were the Bartola Musical Instrument Company (maker of the Barton organ), W. Kimball Company and the Robert Morton Company in the USA, and the Christie (Hill, Norman and Beard), and Compton firms in Great Britain
+Other manufacturers (to mention a few) were the Bartola Musical Instrument Company (maker of the Barton organ), W. Kimball Company and the Robert Morton Company in the USA, and the Christie (Hill, Norman and Beard), and Compton firms in Great Britain.
+Additionally, Standaart in the Netherlands, also manufactured Theatre Organs in limited numbers.

 With thanks to David C. Kelzenberg